gharials/dev-path/docs/internet-web/web-pages.md

 Note that in an HTML document, `id` attributes are unique, meaning that only one element can have a specific `id`.
 So, a CSS id selector style applies to only one element.

-???+ note "Concept: class and id selectors as associations"
+??? note "Concept: class and id selectors as _associations_"

     As we have seen in this section, in an HTML document, only one element can have a specific `id`.
 On the other hand, multiple elements may have the same `class`.
 In terms of [_association_ or _mapping_](../programming/mental-models.md#associations-or-maps), an id has a _one-to-one mapping_ with an HTML element, while a class has a _one-to-many_ mapping with HTML elements.